 - Eagle Hill, Deer Ridge, Quaite Valley, Ford Creek, Ford Knoll, Powderface Creek, Powderface Ridge, Prairie Creek, Prairie Link, Sulphur Springs, Threepoint Creek, Trail Creek, Wildhorse, Death Valley, Gorge Creek, Gorge-Ware Connector, Green Mountain, 4 Volcano area trails (South, Link, Ridge & Creek) and many of the West Bragg trails

 The commercial outfitters have additional permitted trails listed in their dispositions, so that list gets longer still.
-These include many west of Hwy 40.
+These include many west of Hwy 40 in the Highwood area.
 We have been asked if private horses are permitted on non-designated trails where outfitters have commercial dispositions so can ride.
 Truthfully?
 We have seen folks riding on some of these, but don’t know if it was “legal” or not.

 How about mountain biking?